 I still like the idea of using cucumber.
 What were the reasons for not using it?

-#16 Updated by JERiveraMoya almost 2 years ago
+#16 Updated by JERiveraMoya over 2 years ago

 - Status changed from In Progress to Feedback